Germans rally behind satirist under fire over crude Erdogan poem

 Merkel pushed her EU partners to enlist Turkey’s help in halting an influx of migrants into Europe in return for political and financial benefits for Ankara, despite what many EU leaders see as Erdogan’s increasingly authoritarian rule.

-Some German politicians have criticized Merkel for becoming too reliant on Turkey as a result of the migration deal.
+Some German politicians have criticised Merkel for becoming too reliant on Turkey as a result of the migration deal.
+(Editing by Mark Heinrich)